 Friedman School Students applying for federal financial aid will do so through the Office of Financial Aid at the Tufts University School of Medicine.
 A variety of information is available, including but not limited to: types of aid available, how to apply, financial literacy information, and repayment options and examples.Please note students applying for aid must fill out both the Free Application for Federal Student Aid (FAFSA) and the Graduate Financial Aid Application.
 Questions about applying for federal financial aid should be directed to firstname.lastname@example.org or (617) 636-6574.

 Estimate of Expenses

-This website shows expenses not only for the Friedman degree programs, but also for living in/around Boston, books and supplies, and associated fees.
+This document shows expenses not only for the Friedman degree programs, but also for living in/around Boston, books and supplies, and associated fees.

 Friedman students may sign up for the Tufts Associated Health Plan (TAHP), a health maintenance organization that provides both routine medical care and major medical insurance coverage.
 It is not the intention of the university to replace adequate insurance coverage that the student may already have.
 Therefore, a waiver of the insurance plan will be considered for those students who can show evidence of adequate coverage by other plans.
 To download the Health Insurance Waiver Form or for more information, please visit the Student Advisory & Health Administration's website.